Skip to main content

 For ease of use, we recommend using the default set of processes and mapping of XBerts.

-Advanced users who want to edit the default processes or change the way XBerts are mapped to a process, can do this via Settings from the panel menu on the right of your console.
+Advanced users who want to edit the default processes or change the way XBerts are mapped to a process, can do this via Settings from the panel menu on the left of your console.

-Settings - Processes: Here's where you can change the name of the default process and add your own.
+Workflow > Processes: Here's where you can change the name of the default process and add your own.
 It's best to keep things simple, so we don't recommend creating too many different processes but do make sure your common workflows are covered.

 XBert Automation: Here's where you automatically allocate different XBert types to a Process, e.g. you may want all XBerts related to invoices to be part of your 'Sales (AR)' Process and duplicate alerts to be part of your 'Cleanup' Process.